 What are the most common types of startup equity?

 Common stock is the most basic form of stock.
 It’s mainly issued to founders and employees.

-Preferred stock is mainly issued to investors, who pay a higher price per share for ownership.
-In return, these shareholders have a greater claim to a company’s assets and are paid out first in a liquidity event.
+Preferred stock is mainly issued to investors, who usually pay a higher price per share.
+In exchange, these shareholders are paid out first in a liquidity event or bankruptcy.